bluefroguk1/empire-dump/content/Wiki/Senate/Sanctions.md

 ### Duration
 * When the conduct team issues additional restrictions, they are usually permanent
 * Restrictions imposed by other teams, for example for cheating, may have a fixed duration By default, any additional restrictions imposed by the conduct team are permanent, subject to agreement with the individual who reported the behaviour to us.
 Restrictions imposed by other teams may be permanent or they may expire after a fixed period of time.
-For example, we may ban someone from the battlefield for a year for cheating.
+For example, we may ban someone from [[The Battlefield|the battlefield]] for a year for cheating.
 Conduct Further Reading